Yale Public Screening Partnerships

 - Delivery of print to/from the Yale screening venue

 - Inclusion in Yale Film Archive mailing list message(s)

-- Promotion on Yale Film Archive social media platforms (we’ll create a Facebook event page, or you can create one and add us as a co-host)
+- Promotion on Yale Film Archive social media platforms (we can create a Facebook event page, or you can create one and add us as a co-host)

 What you as a programming partner agree to: